pcasaes/hexoids/README.md

 * Press `S` to aim 180&deg; from forward direction.
 * Press `A` to aim 90&deg; anticlockwise from forward direction.

+The [game client source](https://github.com/pcasaes/hexoids-game-client) is built with Godot.
+It can be run on a WebGL/WebAssembly capable browser or with a [native binary](https://github.com/pcasaes/hexoids-game-client/releases).

 # Requirements